 Join us for an evening of stories spoken from the heart by people in our community who love the land.
 This annual event is a crowd-pleaser and will leave you with a sense of gratitude about this beautiful region you call home.

-This year, you'll enjoy listening to Francelia Clark, Douglas Whynott, Donna Bascom Lund, Craig Thompson, Kathy Schillemat, and John Allen.
+In 2018, featured speakers were Francelia Clark, Douglas Whynott, Donna Bascom Lund, Craig Thompson, Kathy Schillemat, and John Allen.
 Please bring a dessert to share; we’ll provide the coffee, tea, and cider.
 This event is free and open to all.
-Sponsored by Fenton Family Dealerships.

 9 Ling Street, Marlborough, N.H.